- Solicitors For Business

 The medical report confirmed that Miss C had suffered a bump to her head and bruising to her head and right knee, as well as pain and stiffness in her lower back caused by a soft tissue injury, all as a result of the accident.
-It also recommended that Miss C be referred to a consultant orthopaedic surgeon in light of ongoing trouble she was having with the knee.
-Miss C decided not to seek the advice of the surgeon, she wanted to simply get her claim settled.
+It also recommended that Miss C be referred to a consultant orthopaedic surgeon in light of ongoing trouble she was having with her knee.
+Miss C decided not to seek the advice of the surgeon, because she wanted to simply get her claim settled as soon as possible.

 There was no response from the defendant's solicitor regarding the claim, and we had to keep pressing them to respond to our contact.
 Although they refused to admit liability for Miss C's accident, we were eventually able to encourage the defendant's solicitor to respond.
 The defendant's solicitor made an offer of £10,000 to settle Miss C's case, which she happily accepted.

 The amount of compensation you are able to claim following a fall from a ladder will be dependent on the circumstances of the incident and the injuries sustained.
 However, you can get a better idea of how much money you could be entitled to using our compensation calculator.

 Miss C made a claim against her employers after falling from an unsuitable ladder at work.
 She got in touch with JMW Solicitors to handle her claim.